Property Assessment Appeals

 - The taxpayer and the Assessor's Office both present evidence and the Board makes a final determination on the value.

-- The BOE is in session from the 1st of July until the last Saturday in August
+- The BOE is in session from July until the last Saturday in August

 State Tax Commission (STC): If a taxpayer is not satisfied with the Board of Equalization decision, they can appeal to the State Tax Commission.